pinkaltech/testrepo/README.md

 # testrepo
 # edit a file
 Its a markdown file in repository
+Now I am doing github prac